Table of Contents

 - Prokaryotic ribosomes: 70S (50S + 30S subunits).

-- ‘S’ stands for Svedberg’s unit, indicating density and size.
+- ‘S’ stands for Svedberg unit, indicating sedimentation coefficient (size and density).

 7. Cytoskeleton